lovehumanity/lovehumanity.github.io/_posts/2022/2022-02-19-Meditation.md

 Aim to make meditation apart of your daily routine and you can meditate for longer and as frequnetly as you wish, but aim to be consistent.

-[Here](https://www.youtube.com/watch?v=QRSlzULFWpM) is the video from Bob Sanders who works with The Great White Brotherhood and [here](https://thegreatwhitebrotherhood.org/lessons/meditation/) is an article on their website on how to meditate
+[Here](https://www.youtube.com/watch?v=QRSlzULFWpM) is the video from Bob Sanders who works with The Great White Brotherhood and [here](https://thegreatwhitebrotherhood.org/lessons/meditation/) is an article on their website on how to meditate.

+Great implying nobility, White implying purity of intentions and Brotherhood meaning a collective.
+Most people generally mistake this group for being a white supremacy group due to the name but having followed their teachings for a number of years I can attest to their authenticity and they are serious in their intention of spreading various spiritual teachings to the world and spreading the truths of the world.

 Related Articles: